ashtiv/talentglass-backend-assignment-friends/README.md

 # talentglass-backend-assignment-friends

-Every type of mentioned requests are created
+Every type of mentioned requests have been created